 Spend any time in the Yucatan or on Baja California and you will soon learn that the Mexicans know how to cook seafood; it ain’t all enchiladas and ground beef.
-I caught the dorado (also known as mahi mahi or dolphinfish) in the Sea of Cortez, so I thought it only appropriate to make a Mexican dish with it.
+And dorado (also known as mahi mahi or dolphinfish) is a highly sought-after fish in the Sea of Cortez.

 I first saw a version of this dish in Diana Kennedy’s The Essential Cuisines of Mexico, but I have refined the technique here to modernize the dish.
 The recipe requires a lot of cilantro — two standard bunches from the supermarket.
 But if you hate cilantro, use parsley.

 And while mahi mahi is not hard to find in the market, you can substitute yellowtail, striped bass, white seabass, a big snapper (what Kennedy uses in the original version), grouper, largemouth bass, or even catfish.
 You want a pretty firm fish here, and not an especially fatty one.

 Serves 4 to 6.

 - 2 to 3 pounds mahi mahi, yellowtail, striped bass or snapper